 Awards, Accolades & Statistics

-The Awards page lists all of the Awards and Accolades that he has won – or been nominated or short listed for (plus hosting and presenting).
-The list is regularly updated and changes to these “list type” pages are noted on the Updated page (on the menu above).
+The awards list is regularly updated and changes to these “list type” pages are noted on the Updated page (linked from the menu above).

 The Stats page pulls together posts relating to career facts and figures.
 How many days has Last One Laughing UK been Top 10 and in how many countries?
 What are the viewing figures of other shows like?
 How many social media followers does he have, compared to other comedians?
 How are his Netflix specials doing?